didx-xyz/aries-cloudapi-python/README.md

 > [additional steps](https://kind.sigs.k8s.io/docs/user/using-wsl2/) for Kind to
 > work.

-## Docs

-You can find more detailed documentation in the [`./docs` folder](docs/README.md).
-The `Quick Start`, `Common Steps` and `Example Flows` will be most useful.

-## Contributing

-While this project was primarily developed to meet the needs of [Yoma](https://yoma.world), it is an open-source project that can be used for other Hyperledger Aries projects as well.
-We welcome contributions from everyone.
-Feel free to engage in discussions, create a PR against a ticket, or open an issue yourself, following the GitHub guidelines.

 ## Running Tests

 The tests use `pytest`.
 For convenience, use Mise to run them.
 First, ensure